 Hey there creatives, hair color post?
 I have had so many people ask about my hair color that I finally decided to do a hair color post that I can refer people to.
 What does an artsy blog have to do with hair color?
-Well some of the concepts for art absolutely transfers over to hair color; not to mention we creative types always have colorful ideas!
+Well, some of the concepts for art absolutely transfers over to hair color; not to mention we creative types always have colorful ideas!

 Disclaimer – I can only share my hair color experience.
 I am not a hairdresser but I’ve been doing this for a long time – so I can share what worked and didn’t work for me.
 My hair color days actually start in high school, I wanted a purple streak.
 We lived in Cali, my mom took me to a very trendy salon in Hollywood so they could bleach it and dye it purple.
 Fast forward, I joined the swim team, the first time I went in the pool I had my beautiful purple color and when I got out of the water it was a hideous white!
 I went to school in Massachusetts and nobody had purple hair color, the closest they could find was pink (to this day I am not a fan of pink) I ended up going back to black.
 Fast forward again, fantasy hair color finally became popular and now there are so many options!
-So of course I wanted my purple hair color back…and a little blue …maybe a little lavender or light blue!
+So, of course, I wanted my purple hair color back…and a little blue …maybe a little lavender or light blue!

 (Picture~ colors Pravana Vivids Violet hair color with Blue underneath on the right Pravana Locked In purple)

-At first I wanted to dye the underneath purple and keep the top black, I had a regular hairdresser and talked to her about it and she kept trying to talk me out of it. (* Note to hairdressers, listen to your clients – she is no longer my hairdresser.
+At first, I wanted to dye the underneath purple and keep the top black, I had a regular hairdresser and talked to her about it and she kept trying to talk me out of it. (* Note to hairdressers, listen to your clients – she is no longer my hairdresser.
 That’s all I’m gonna say about that!)
 My hair is naturally pitch black, dry and curly so maybe she wasn’t comfortable but instead of dying the whole bottom like I asked she did two small streaks – more like highlights, I was not happy.
-They weren’t a bright fun purple, it was very dark and not noticeable at all.
+It wasn’t bright fun purple, it was very dark and not noticeable at all.
 She used Ion – it did nothing for my hair.
 I didn’t see how much she lightened it first but it was so dark it looked more like a black with maroon on top – only noticeable in the sun.
 I went back and she still wouldn’t do it so I had to take matters into my own hands…literally.

 (Pravana Vivids Violet mixed with Wild Orchid ~ I loved the Wild Orchid but it fades really fast into a light magenta ~did I mention I am not a pink person?)

-I did a lOT of research and I was a little nervous with all the horror stories about bleach so I only did a little at first , then got a little bolder, when I figured out how long it would take to do it right I went for it!
+I did a lOT of research and I was a little nervous with all the horror stories about bleach so I only did a little at first, then got a little bolder, when I figured out how long it would take to do it right I went for it!
 Lots of highlights, I used Loreal Quick Blue, since I started with black hair I ended up stopping after a bit and starting again the next day – you have to be so careful, you can cause a lot of damage!
 Looking back now I would not recommend doing this part yourself, especially if your hair is super dark like mine.
 Let a hairdresser do the bleaching!
 (But if you do bleach it yourself make sure you follow instructions!)
 Now I go to the hairdresser when it’s time to bleach.
-My hair grows out really fast, about an inch to and inch and a half every five weeks.
+My hair grows out really fast, about an inch to an inch and a half every five weeks.
 I can’t stand fading (note the horrible pic on the right – that was a trial to see how long I could go without touching it up!
 Ugh!
 This was right about 7 weeks (never doing that again!
 UGH!)
 I can’t go to the hairdresser every five weeks so I do color it myself in between visits.